dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-environments.md

 ## Deployment environment

 Deployment environments in dbt Cloud are necessary to execute scheduled jobs and use other features.
 A dbt Cloud project can have multiple deployment environments, allowing for flexibility and customization.
 However, a dbt Cloud project can only have one deployment environment that represents the production source of truth.

+[comment]: Sorry, but I don't understand the previous sentence because, as it's written, it contradicts itself.
+Either a dbt Cloud project can have many deployment environments or a dbt Cloud project can have only one, but not both configurations at the same time, and at the same paragraph!!!.

 To learn more about dbt Cloud deployment environments and how to configure them, refer to the [Deployment environments](/docs/deploy/deploy-environments) page.
 For our best practices guide, read [dbt Cloud environment best practices](/guides/set-up-ci) for more info.